Leratoletsoele/Leratoletsoele.github.io/README.md

 **Result:**
 I successfully deployed my portfolio as a live website, making it easily accessible to lecturers and potential employers.
 This experience enhanced my understanding of web deployment and version control using GitHub.
 It also provided me with a professional platform to showcase my skills and projects, increasing my readiness for real-world industry expectations.

 ---
+## Reflection on README Development using STAR Method

+**Situation:**
+As part of building my digital portfolio, I was required to create a professional README file to present my profile, technical skills, projects and overall personal brand on GitHub.

+**Task:**
+My task was to design and structure a clear, informative and visually appealing README that effectively communicates my strengths and  technical skills to potential employers and collaborators.

+**Action:**
+I structured my README into well-organized sections including my profile summary, technical skills, education and reflections.
+I used Markdown formatting such as headings, spacing and emphasis to improve readability and presentation.
+I ensured that the content was concise, professional and aligned with my career goals as an aspiring data analyst.
+I also reviewed and refined the content to improve clarity and ensure consistency throughout the document.

+**Result:**
+Creating the README improved my ability to present myself professionally in an online environment.
+I gained a better understanding of how to structure and communicate technical information effectively.
+The final README serves as a strong personal profile that highlights my skills, projects and career aspirations, contributing positively to my digital presence and employability.

+---